xuzepei/imaging/README.md

 ### How to use

-1. Need add the jitpack.io repository in settings.gradle:
+1. Need to add the jitpack.io repository in settings.gradle:

    ```java
    dependencyResolutionManagement {